 Spokane is a relatively large city located in the state of Washington.
 With a population of 229,071 people and 75 constituent neighborhoods, Spokane is the second largest community in Washington.

 Also of interest is that Spokane has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Spokane in 2010 was $24,511, which is middle income relative to Washington and the nation.
-This equates to an annual income of $98,044 for a family of four.
+The per capita income in Spokane in 2018 was $32,991, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,964 for a family of four.
 However, Spokane contains both very wealthy and poor people as well.

 The most common language spoken in Spokane is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Slavic languages.